BatuhanKayaoglu/Nowadays/README.md

 ## Installation and Usage
 To clone the project to your local environment:

 ```bash
 git clone https://github.com/BatuhanKayaoglu/Nowadays.git
 ```

+## Database Migration
+Run the following commands to apply migrations and seed the database:

 ```bash
 dotnet ef migrations add InitialCreate